beenlanced/combo_encoder_decoder_transformer/README.md

   <img alt="Decoder Generated Titles " src="imgs/datamapplot.png"/>
 </p>

-Overall, this project is great example of the power of AI and the ability of transformers to aid in exploratory data analysis and how to deal with vast archives that I otherwise would need help with to form associations.
+Overall, this project is a great example of the power of AI and the ability of transformers to aid in exploratory data analysis and how to deal with vast archives that I otherwise would need help with to form associations.

 ### My Solution